 Each TIP public function first sends all IN parameters, before it receives any OUT parameters.
 Thus, a remote transaction program expecting to send one field and then receive one field must correspond to separate TIP calls.

-'''

-tip_callO( parmO OUT); <-- TCP/IP SEND outfield from remote TP
+tip_callO(parmO OUT); <-- TCP/IP SEND outfield from remote TP tip_callI(parmI IN); --> TCP/IP RECEIVE infield to remote TP

-'''

 PGAXFER RPC checks first for parameters to send, but finds none and proceeds to receive parameters: